 Students will have a greater understanding of the characters and their relation to other characters.

 This activity can be done by students individually, in small groups, or the class as a whole.
 Either a character web or a simple chart can be used.
 This activity uses a graphic organizer to help students to understand the motivations of characters—the factors that have shaped characters.
-Other minor characters, such as the Boss or Whit, may be added.
+Other minor characters, such as the vultures or Doubletree Mutt, may be added.

 - Large sheet of butcher paper (optional, for working together as an entire class)